ethancsmith/math263-notes/Python/01-direction_fields.md

     1. Compute the general solution to the ODE exactly.
     1. Create a direction field for the DE over the window $[-3, 3]\times [-3,3]$.
     1. Compute exact solutions to the IVP consisting of the ODE together with the initial condition $y(0)=1$ and then with $y(-2)=-1$.
-    1. On a single set of axes, plot the solutions to each of the IVPs together with its initial condition point on top of your direction field.
+    1. On a single set of axes, plot the solutions to each of the IVP's together with its initial condition point on top of your direction field.
        Be sure to choose different colors so that the different objects are distinguishable, and (as always) include appropriate labels and legends.

 1. Consider the first order ODE